Authenticity and trust are important words in business.

 - Remove empty words in your marketing campaigns that you don’t mean.

-- Remove the culture that puts building profits before building trust.
+- Remove the culture that puts building profits ahead of building trust.

-Before I talk about listening, I am assuming that you are an organisation is committed to consistently creating value-adding content for your audience and is committed to promoting it on social media.
-These are foundational step for building authenticity.
-If you havent started this process yet, I suggest you stop everything and work on it first.
+Before I talk about listening, I am assuming that you are committed to consistently creating value-adding content for your audience and are committed to promoting it on social media.
+These are foundational steps for building authenticity.
+If you haven’t started this process yet, I suggest you stop everything and work on it first.
 Here is a list of useful articles on content creation and packaging to help you with this.

-Once you have your content creation process in place, try to focus on creating content based on what you learn from your customers, while listening them.
-Find ways to listen to your customers.
-You can listen to them in person or listen to them remotely or indirectly using technology.
+Once you have your content creation process in place, focus on creating content based on what you learn from your customers when you listen them.

-- In person active listening could be done through personal interviews, email surveys and social media polls.
+- In-person active listening can be done through personal interviews, email surveys and social media polls.
 Ask your audience what their pain point is.
 Ask them what they like to learn about.
 Then create content accordingly.

 3. Embrace negative reviews about your failures